Ruth-R-Kelly/Kelly_et_al_traits_to_demog_2020/README.md

 These are stored in the folders - "1_Calculating_Life_History_Metrics" and   "2_Joining_Env_Phylo_and_GLMMing" respectively.

-Inside each of these folders there is a file called over view code, this is an rmarkdown file that describes and runs all of the analyses in that folder.
+Inside each of these folders there is a file called overview code, this is an rmarkdown file that describes and runs all of the analyses in that folder.